rphillips-nz/off-orbit-gb/README.md

-# off-orbit-gb
+# Off Orbit GB

 Off Orbit reborn for the original Nintendo Gameboy.
-Originally a wildly unpopular iOS game, Off Orbit is an asteroids style game where firing the ship's weapon also moves you in the opposite direction.
+Originally a *wildly* unpopular iOS game, Off Orbit is an asteroids style game where firing the ship's weapon also moves you in the opposite direction.

 ![Screenshot](/screenshot.png)

-## Development
+## 🧪 Development

 This game was built on Linux (Windows WSL) with [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020) and the following tools/libraries: